-You might ask yourself if this is the right center, One way to determine this is to study what the rehab center treats.
-If the center does, in fact, treat addictions to hallucinogens, that’s a good first step.
-You can also study whether a particular rehab center treats specific types of people.
+You might ask yourself if this is the right treatment facility for your needs.
+One way to determine this is to study what the rehab center treats.
+If it does, in fact, treat addictions to hallucinogens, that’s a good first step.
+You can also study whether a particular rehab facility treats specific types of people.
 If you are a woman and feel that your hallucinogen addiction relates to your relationships, you might find it more comfortable to seek treatment only in the presence of women.
 There are all-female rehab centers or rehab centers with separate male and female sections that could help you with this issue.

-In short, there is a rehab center out there that can help you examine and treat your addiction to hallucinogens.
+In short, there is an addiction rehab center out there that can help you examine and treat your addiction to hallucinogens.

-You might say that you can drop acid, eat shrooms, or take E any time and can stop any time.
+You might say that you can drop acid, eat shrooms, or take E any time and can stop when you want.
 You might say that you don’t have a problem.
-But if your use of these drugs and other hallucinogens has caused you to hurt yourself or others, or if you can take large quantities of the drugs without feeling anything, you do have a problem.
+But if your use of these drugs and other hallucinogens has caused you to hurt yourself or others, or if you can take large quantities of the drugs without feeling anything, you may be struggling with dependence or addiction.

 Rehab Treatment Process